emulsify-ds/emulsify-website/posts/new-foundation.md

 Twig and React can live together.
 Drupal behavior can stay in Drupal projects.
 Generic projects can stay generic.
 Existing projects have a practical upgrade path.
 Future integrations have a clearer place to start.

-In the next post, we’ll look at what this means for Drupal specifically, including Emulsify (Drupal base theme) 7.x, Emulsify Tools 2.x, the new generated theme workflow, and the improvements coming for modern Drupal projects.
+In the next post, we’ll look at what this means for Drupal specifically, including Emulsify (base theme) 7.x, Emulsify Tools 2.x, the new generated theme workflow, and the improvements coming for modern Drupal projects.

 For now, **Emulsify Core 4.x gives us the foundation for the next chapter of the project:** still component-driven, still practical, and ready for more than one platform.